Seizures of Cash at the Airport

 Regarding airport cash seizures by DEA, ICE, CBP, or HSI agents, a civil asset forfeiture attorney at Sammis Law Firm in Tampa, FL, can help you fight to get your money back.
 Our forfeiture lawyers can challenge the legality of the seizure and the validity of any forfeiture action.

-We also represent clients if their cash or other property is seized for forfeiture at any bus station or Amtrak train station in Florida.
+We also represent clients whose cash or other property is seized for forfeiture at any Florida bus or Amtrak train station.

 Call 813-250-0500.